 - 1. Go to the Texarkana College Website. - 2.
-Click on the Library link at the bottom of the page. - 3.
-Click on Electronic Resources and Databases on the left side of the page.

-- 4. Click on one of the Databases. (general or specific subject databases are available) - 5.
+Click on the Library link. - 3.
+Click on Electronic Resources and Databases on the left side of the page. - 4.
+Click on one of the Databases. (general or specific subject databases are available) - 5.
 Type in your Username and Password. - 6.
 Once in the database, be sure to search for a full text article and be sure to gather documentation information for the article.